KachiAlex/real-estate-marketplace/TOUR_FEATURE_README.md

-# KIKI AI Assistant Tour Feature
+﻿# Property Ark AI Assistant Tour Feature

 ## Overview

-The KIKI AI Assistant now includes a comprehensive guided tour system that allows users to explore the platform step-by-step.
+The Property Ark AI Assistant now includes a comprehensive guided tour system that allows users to explore the platform step-by-step.
 The tour feature provides interactive guidance, page navigation, and educational content to help users understand the platform's capabilities.

 ## Features

-### 🎯 Multiple Tour Types
+### ðŸŽ¯ Multiple Tour Types
 - **New User Tour**: Perfect for first-time users to get familiar with the platform
 - **Vendor Tour**: Learn how to list and manage properties effectively
 - **Buyer Tour**: Discover how to find and purchase properties

-### 🚀 Interactive Navigation
+### ðŸš€ Interactive Navigation
 - **Page Navigation**: Tours automatically navigate between different pages
 - **Element Highlighting**: Visual highlighting of important UI elements
 - **Step-by-step Guidance**: Clear instructions for each step
 - **Progress Tracking**: Visual progress bar and step counter

-### 🎨 User Experience
+### ðŸŽ¨ User Experience
 - **Responsive Design**: Works on desktop and mobile devices
-- **Voice Integration**: Tours work with KIKI's voice features
+- **Voice Integration**: Tours work with Property Ark's voice features
 - **Tour Persistence**: Completed tours are remembered
 - **Skip Option**: Users can skip tours at any time

-### 🎤 Voice Activation Features
+### ðŸŽ¤ Voice Activation Features
-- **Audible Instructions**: KIKI speaks each tour step clearly
+- **Audible Instructions**: Property Ark speaks each tour step clearly
 - **Voice Commands**: Navigate tours hands-free using voice commands
 - **Female Voice**: Uses a friendly female voice for better user experience
 - **Voice Controls**: Toggle voice on/off and start/stop voice recognition
-- **Real-time Feedback**: Visual indicators show when KIKI is speaking or listening
+- **Real-time Feedback**: Visual indicators show when Property Ark is speaking or listening

 ## How to Use

 ### Starting a Tour

-1. **Via KIKI Assistant**: Click the KIKI button and select "Take a Guided Tour"
+1. **Via Property Ark Assistant**: Click the Property Ark button and select "Take a Guided Tour"
 2. **Tour Selector**: Choose from available tours based on your role
 3. **Direct Navigation**: Tours automatically navigate between pages